 Given we had a late lunch, we wanted a light dinner as well, so we stopped in Pa Antojarte for a few gourmet ham and cheese sandwiches.
 We also grabbed a few side orders of salchipapas, which our translator, on our Lost City trek, said was the food we must try while in Cartagena with kids.

 Salchipapas are a popular Colombian snack consisting of sausage (hot dogs), French fries, cheese, ketchup and mustard.
-I gotta admit, I expected better.
+I have to admit, I expected better.
 Perhaps our guide oversold it?
 In any case, the sandwiches were really good, so if you are looking for a light lunch, swing by and try for yourself…

 La Sandwicheria

-Getsemani Pizzas
+Getsemaní Pizzas

 The pizza was good, but the street atmosphere was reason enough to come here.